mesn1985/msdo.oauth/Readme.md

 in OAuth.

 ## Running the project
 The services can be deployed as a unit pr. service by deploying the services directly onto the OS, or the services can be deployed as a single unit, by using [docker compose](https://docs.docker.com/compose/).
-Using docker compose is the recommend approach for this project.
+Using docker compose is the recommend approach for this project, an is the only deployment that also provides graylog.

 Because this project serves educational purpose only, it is only intended to be deploy to a local desktop, where the user can experiment.